fadumaabdi/CalenderApplication/README.md

 ## Project Description

 This project involved creating a simple calendar application that allows a user to save events for each hour of the working day from 9am - 5pm.
+This website will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

 Below is a summary of the changes/additions that have been made to the original HTML and Javascript file.